fsvieira/zebradb-core/README.md

   * You also will need to install should (https://github.com/visionmedia/should.js).

 # Projects on Hold/Outdated
-Its currently incorporated on other projects ready to be used:

 * https://github.com/fsvieira/zebrajs-examples
    * It contains a console program to run zebrajs language as .z files, and a few examples.